Hypencoder: Hypernetworks for Information Retrieval: Related Work

-Vector-based models that use sparse vectors have existed for decades, with each index representing a term in the corpus vocabulary.
-Document-query similarity is computed using measures like $l_2$ distance, inner product, or cosine similarity, with term weighting methods such as TF-IDF being a substantial focus to improve performance.
+\paragraph{\textbf{Vector Space Models}} Vector-based models that use sparse vectors have existed for decades, with each index representing a term in the corpus vocabulary.
+Document-query similarity is computed using measures like $\ell^2$ distance, inner product, or cosine similarity, with term weighting methods such as TF-IDF being a substantial focus to improve performance.
 With the emergence of deep neural networks, focus shifted to learning representations for queries and documents.
 SNRM by \citet{SNRM} was the first deep learning model to retrieve documents from large corpora by learning latent sparse vectors.
 Following works leveraged pretrained transformer models like BERT \cite{BERT} using single dense vector representations \cite{DPR}.
-Recent improvements have focused on training techniques including self-negative mining \cite{ANCE, RocketQA, RANCE, adore}, data augmentation \cite{RocketQA, DRAGON}, distillation \cite{MarginMSE, DRAGON, TCT-ColBERT}, corpus-pretraining \cite{CoCondensor, Contriever, RetroMAE,b-prop}, negative-batch construction \cite{TAS-B} and curriculum learning \cite{CL-DRD,prod}.
+Recent improvements have focused on training techniques including self-negative mining \cite{ANCE, RocketQA, RANCE, adore, uia}, data augmentation \cite{RocketQA, DRAGON}, distillation \cite{MarginMSE, DRAGON, TCT-ColBERT, lion}, corpus-pretraining \cite{CoCondensor, Contriever, RetroMAE,b-prop}, negative-batch construction \cite{TAS-B} and curriculum learning \cite{CL-DRD,prod}.
 Alternative approaches include ColBERT \cite{ColBERT_v1}, which uses multiple dense vectors, and SPLADE \cite{SPLADE}, which revisits sparse representations using pretrained masked language models.

 Though these methods vary substantially, they all share a fundamental commonality, that relevance is based on an inner product (or in some cases cosine similarity).
 We believe that this is a significant limitation of these methods and one which hampers the performance of these models on complex retrieval tasks.
-Our method circumvents this limitation by learning a query-dependent small neural network that is fast enough to run on the entire collection (or used in an approximate way; see Section \ref{sec:EfficientSearch} for details).
+Our method circumvents this limitation by learning a small query-dependent neural network that is fast enough to run on the entire collection (or approximately run; see Section \ref{sec:EfficientSearch} for details).

 \paragraph{\textbf{Learned Relevance Models}}